 Step #3 – If you want to make sure Avast is really disabled, just open its main window.
-It should be red and saying ‘YOU ARE UNPROTECTED‘.
-To re-enable it again, click on ‘Turn on‘ next to ‘All real-time shields are turned off‘, and it should turn green with the message ‘YOU ARE PROTECTED‘.
+It should be red and saying ‘You’re in danger‘.
+To re-enable it again, click on ‘Turn ON‘ next to ‘Shields are turned off‘, and it should turn green with the message ‘You’re protected‘.

 2. Turn Off/Disable Avast Temporarily (Specific Shield(s))